gerardinhoo/random_users/src/components/Hooks.md

 The two majors hooks features widely used are "useState" and "useEffect".

-**How do we use "useState" and "useEffect"**
+**How do we use "useState" and "useEffect Hooks"**

 **useState:**
-`UseState` allow us to use state in functional components.
+The `UseState`Hook allow us to use state in functional components.

 - How to use useState in a functional component:
   1. First We just import them from React as shown below.